openvinotoolkit/model_server/docs/llm_calculator.md

 The input also includes a side packet with a reference to LLM_NODE_RESOURCES which is a shared object representing an LLM engine.
 It loads the model, runs the generation cycles and reports the generated results to the LLM calculator via a generation handler.

-On the output the calculator creates an std::string with the json content, which is returned to the client as one response of in chunks with streaming.
+On the output the calculator creates an std::string with the json content, which is returned to the client as one response or in chunks with streaming.

 In the backend, LLM engine from LLM_NODE_RESOURCES employs algorithms for efficient generation with high concurrency.
 Thanks to continuous batching and paged attention from a [OpenVINO GenAI Library](https://github.com/mzegla/openvino.genai/tree/request_rate/text_generation/causal_lm/cpp/continuous_batching/library), throughput results are highly optimized.